 Po-Yin Yen, PhD, RN, FACMI, FAMIA, FAAN

-Associate Professor of Medicine, Division of General Medical Sciences
+Associate Professor of Medicine, Division of General Medicine & Geriatrics

 Associate Professor, Goldfarb School of Nursing, Barnes Jewish College

 Recent college graduates and in-career learners with training in biology, research and clinical medicine, computer science, data science and analytics, statistics, engineering and related disciplines are encouraged to apply.
-Individuals applying for an NIH Research and Career Development award may submit their proposals in lieu of a formal application.
-Applications are open on September 1st for the following academic year and are accepted for the Certificate and part-time MS programs on rolling basis through July 31st.
-The full-time MS application closes on January 31st.
-Please note that students are only admitted for fall entry at this time.
+Applications are open on September 1 for the following academic year and are accepted for the Certificate and part-time MS programs on rolling basis through July 15.
+The full-time MS application closes on Jan.
+31. Please note that students are only admitted for fall entry at this time.

 In addition to the online application, you will be required to submit: